Chapter Advisor Role

 Outstanding Faculty/Staff Advisor Award

-Each spring, a Faculty/Staff advisor may be nominated by the chapter for the Outstading Faculty/Staff advisor Award.
-A student selection committee will make the decision as to the recipient, and the award will be presented at the spring Greek Awards Ceremony.
+Each spring, a Faculty/Staff advisor may be nominated by the chapter for the Outstanding Faculty/Staff advisor Award.
+A student selection committee will make the decision as to the recipient, and the award will be presented at the spring Fraternity and Sorority Awards Ceremony.

-In order to have a viable Faculty/Staff advisor program, the Office of Fraternity and Sorority Life provides tangible support for their faculty/staff advisors.
+In order to have a viable Faculty/Staff advisor program, the Student Involvement staff provides tangible support for their faculty/staff advisors.
 The following is a list of resources that will be made available:

 - Requiring that each group have a faculty/staff advisor annually.

-- Provide regular updates to faculty/staff advisors from Greek Life on academic issues.
+- Provide regular updates to faculty/staff advisors on academic issues.

 - Provide faculty/staff advisors with a list of the chapter member’s GPA’s each semester (assuming members have signed a grade release form).